1863 Chicago mayoral election: Campaigning

 Sherman's candidacy benefited immensely from the support of Irish and German voters from the newly annexed neighborhoods of the city.
 The Chicago Tribune characterized Sherman as being sound in his position on the war, but criticized his affiliation with the Chicago Times and copperheads.

 Bryan was a reluctant candidate, as was also the case when he ran in 1861.

 The Bridgeport ward of Chicago was nicknamed the "Egypt of Chicago".
 Democrats believed the ward would secure Sherman his margin of victory, a prediction which ultimately proved true.

 Results

 With the exception of the nullified March 1844 mayoral election, Sherman's margin of victory was the narrowest in Chicago mayoral election history.

 By winning this election, Sherman became the first individual to be elected to three terms as mayor of Chicago.

-In the Common Council elections held simultaneously, nineteen Democrats and twelve Republicans were elected, with an additional seat being vacant.
+In the Common Council elections held simultaneously, nineteen Democrats and twelve National Unionists were elected, with an additional seat being vacant.
 Nearly the entire Democratic ticket was elected by majorities between 250 and 300 votes.